 H.1 Create CNF example using NFV-MANO

 In TS 23.531 [7] the flow and procedures of creating network function instances are described, through instantiation of the VNF(s) that realize the virtualized part of subject 3GPP NF, using NFV-MANO.

-Editor’s note: to add a pointer to the Create CNF use case when is available in clause 5.2.
+In clause 5.2.3 of the present document, use case #3 is about the creation of an NF Deployment instance running in the cloud.

-In this Annex details are provided regarding the operations performed in NFV-MANO upon an instantiation request for the case of containerized deployments.
+In this Annex details are provided regarding the operations performed in NFV-MANO upon an instantiation request for the case of NF Deployments in containers using NFV-MANO .
 The process of creation of cloud native VNFs using NFV-MANO procedures is described in ETSI GS NFV-SOL 016 [35] and is summarized as follows.

 Assuming there is no MCIOP available in the NFV-MANO system, the 3GPP management system interacts with NFVO over the Os-Ma-nfvo reference point using the VNF Package Management interface described in ETSI GS NFV-SOL 005 [34] to provide the VNF Package.
 The VNF Package is described in ETSI GS NFV-SOL 004 [33] and contains the VNFD and additional files (like a manifest file, files used for testing, non-MANO artifacts like scripts etc.).
 The VNFD of a cloud native VNF has references to one or multiple MCIOPs, which are included as file artifacts in the VNF Package (see ETSI GS NFV-SOL 001 [30]).